department-of-veterans-affairs/va.gov-team/products/identity/Products/terms and conditions/Errors and Remediations.md

 Requests to the `/update_provisioning` endpoint indicate the system has attempted to provision a user record in Sign up Service.

-- ***When does this endpoint get called?***
+This occurs when authentication begins at MyVAHealth (Cerner).
+The application creates a cookie used for determining whether a user should be redirected to the terms of use page or redirected back to MyVAHealth.

 ### Responses

 **200 - OK (Success)**

-Returned when the request was processed successfully.
+User has agreed to the latest document and is provisioned to Cerner, if eligible

 **201 - Created (Success)**

-Returned when the request was processed successfully.
+User has agreed to the latest document and is provisioned to Cerner, if eligible

+**406 - Not Acceptable (Success)**

+User has no Cerner association.

+**412 - Precondition Failed (Success)**

+Returned when the user has not agreed to or has opted out of the latest document version.

 **422 - Unprocessable Entity (Error)**

+Invalid Request.
+E.g., Invalid ICN, missing required provisioning request data in request body, or provisionUser set to false

-This error code is returned when provisioning has failed, likely as a result of an integration issue between the backend and the Sign Up Service.
+This error code is returned when provisioning has failed, likely as a result of a malformed request or an integration issue between the backend and the Sign Up Service.
 Such errors are logged and investigated by the Identity team.

 **500 - Server Error (Error)**